 The cost of neurofeedback training is largely a function of the sophistication of the method used.
 Not all neurofeedback is the same, and we’ll start with a brief overview of the spectrum of options available:

-Consumer devices: unspecific, one-size-fits-all, low(er) tech, ‘black box’ protocols; note some include NIR or penetration by infra-red light, while calling themselves ‘non-invasive’; usually state rather than trait training
+– Consumer devices: unspecific, one-size-fits-all, low(er) tech, ‘black box’ protocols; note some include NIR or penetration by infra-red light, while termed ‘non-invasive’.
+Usually state, rather than trait training, emphasising relaxation, meditation-like states, calming and focus.
+Design limits precision and number of brain areas that can be addressed.

-Elementary devices: electrodes or ‘cap’ for more specificity with regard to sensor placement, use of computer / tablet for real-time computations, basic visual feedback method; variable protocols, based on symptom analysis or basic qEEG recording interpretation; state training, attempting trait training
+– Elementary devices: supervised by a practitioner; electrodes or ‘cap’ for more specificity with regard to sensor placement, use of computer / tablet for real-time computations, basic visual / auditory feedback method; variable protocols, based on symptom analysis or basic qEEG recording interpretation; state training, attempting trait training.
+ILF / Othmer Method stands out in this domain; practitioners generally with therapy or psychology background, limited technical understanding, both with regard to programming protocols and understanding the function of individual brain areas / networks.

-Advanced Methods: based on sophisticated qEEG analysis, both with regard to Brodmann area attribution and baseline comparison, revealing character traits and vulnerabilities, rather than more volatile state parameters; audio/visual/tactile feedback method, reliant on accurate electrode placement, trouble-shooting, active clinician participation in continuous threshold setting in-session, personalization and in-session adaptation of protocols, in-person setting, interesting feedback and longer (up to 2.5h) sessions; trait and functional connectivity training
+– Advanced Methods: based on sophisticated qEEG analysis, both with regard to Brodmann area attribution and baseline comparison, revealing character traits and vulnerabilities, rather than more volatile state parameters; audio/visual/tactile feedback method, reliant on accurate electrode placement, trouble-shooting, active clinician participation in continuous threshold setting in-session, personalization and in-session adaptation of protocols, in-person setting, interesting feedback and longer (up to 2.5h) sessions; trait and functional connectivity training.
+Practitioner should have an in-depth understanding of physiology, or function of brain areas, networks, and EEG.
+Note that this is a rapidly evolving field and requires research and dedication, rather than simply operating a user interface.

 In our experience, the most time- and cost effective method generating lasting results is based on our most advanced method of qEEG interpretation and the in-person training with personalized Default Network Training protocols, developed and implemented by Dr. David Kaiser and Daniel Webster.
 Results are measurable with re-maps, and cognitive improvements were apparent, as shown in these Case Studies.
 We were able to achieve trajectory-changing, transformative resolutions and improvements within a week, with intensives, to a few months with weekly training.